Dr. Malpani will be happy to provide you answers to your queries onlineConsult Now

-First, the embryo has to undergo further development, till it reaches the blastocyst stage, when it hatches from its shell, known as the zona.
+First, the embryo has to undergo further development, until it reaches the blastocyst stage when it hatches from its shell, known as the zona.

 Fig 3.
 Hatched blastocyst.

 The responsibility for this low efficiency has to be shared between the embryo as well as a defective embryo-endometrium dialogue.
-We still cannot successfully predict which patient will get pregnant after embryo transfer .
-We now know that one of the major reasons for failure of the embryo to implant is a genetically abnormal embryo.
-Basic research on implantation is of great interest today, because embryonic implantation is the major factor limiting in allowing pregnancy after ART, but we still need to learn a lot about this "black hole" in our knowledge, before we can learn to control it !
+We still cannot successfully predict which patient will get pregnant after embryo transfer.
+We now know that one of the major reasons for the failure of the embryo to implant is a genetically abnormal embryo.
+Basic research on implantation is of great interest today because embryonic implantation is the major factor limiting in allowing pregnancy after ART, but we still need to learn a lot about this "black hole" in our knowledge, before we can learn to control it!

 Many patients blame themselves when they don't get pregnant after an embryo transfer.
 They feel that the fact that the embryo did not implant means either that their body is defective; or that it "rejected" the embryo; or that they did not rest enough.
 However, please do remember that embryo implantation is a complex process, which you cannot influence by your diet or physical activity - so there is no need for you to blame yourself if the embryos do not implant.